Sep 30, 2025

 What counts as an ancillary account fee?

-Think of your subscription fee as the regular cost for your Stash plan.
+Think of your Stash subscription fee as the regular cost of your plan.
 Ancillary fees are different.
-They are generally tied to a specific action or exception.
+They are tied to a specific action, exception, or third-party process.

 Common examples include: